jesperottosen/jesperottosen/README.md

 - "Dear" is a reserved word for a few people only; my emails start with "Hi <name>"
 - My email content might be a bit brief and to the point.

-I wear a "hidden disability" sunflower key hanger on my jacket, sometimes my autism pops up.
+🌻: I wear a "hidden disability" sunflower key hanger on my jacket, and sometimes my autism pops up.
 Usually, it's not that visible - but it has been there [all along](https://jlottosen.wordpress.com/2023/04/04/we-have-been-here-all-along/).

 ## Icebreakers
 - Talk to me about my LeanPub books: "**Goal-Aligned Test Strategies**", "**Leading Testing Activities**", and "**Staff Level Testing Roles**".